 - our tendencies to react emotionally rather than respond

 Visitors to the Meditation Resort can apply to participate in the non-residential Work as Meditation program for a minimum of 2 weeks.
-Apart from arranging your own accommodation, the daily Work as Meditation schedule remains the same whichever program you are on with the exception of the Learning Module which is part of the first time residential Work as Meditation Program.
-Click here for details of this residential Learning Module.
+Apart from arranging your own accommodation, the daily Work as Meditation schedule remains the same.
+It may be possible to extend your non-residential Work as Meditation Program once you are here by mutual agreement.